ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-gui.rst

 Start UAVCAN GUI and select the correct USB port for the SLCAN interface.
 The default CAN bus bit rate of 1,000,000 wont  need to be changed unless the :ref:`CAN_P1_BITRATE<CAN_P1_BITRATE>` or :ref:`CAN_P2_BITRATE<CAN_P2_BITRATE>` (if using the second autopilot CAN port) has been changed.
 The Adapter baud rate should match the autopilot's SERIALx port baud rate.
 The default value of 115.2KBaud should be correct.

+.. note:: Almost all ArduPilot autopilots use VCP USB connections and Adapter port baud rate value is irrelevant and can be any value.

 .. image:: ../../../images/can_uavcan_gui_baud.png

 UAVCAN_GUI tool will start with an interface as the image below.